|

 never seen anything printed on how to change the Reflex Unit.
 It was

-apparently some "secret" knowledged passed on only to people with
+apparently some "secret" knowledge passed on only to people with

 the "need to know".

-unit to change the odds.
-So you must have all the proper gears to do
+to change the odds.
+So you must have all the proper gears to do it.

 All for now.

-last night.
-What it was was a special manual put out when SAFARI was
+What it was was a special manual put out when SAFARI was released.
+It

-released.
-It primarily shows Illustrated Parts Breakdowns for the
+primarily shows Illustrated Parts Breakdowns for the major game

-major game assemblies/units.
-I have included a scan of the first page
+assemblies/units.
+I have included a scan of the first page which

-which pretty well explains it.
-It does not contain anything on the
+pretty well explains it.
+It does not contain anything on the Reflex

 As I recall (and Jeff L could surely tell you all) to change the odds you